BlackyHat/nodejs-homework-rest-api/readme.md

 Build authentication/authorization logic using bcrypt, jwt-token;
 Upload/download images to MongoDB;
 Write unit-test with Jest;
-Work with SendGrid API and verification user by email;
+Work with SendGrid API and verification user by sending confirmation link on email;